 The abstracts of accepted Publication Reports will be included in the proceedings only if the full conference registration fee has been paid in time.
 The deadline for this payment is May 17, 2025.
-Details will be published in the Second Announcement.

 Each Publication Report presentation will be allotted a total time of 40 minutes: 20 minutes for the oral presentation and 20 minutes for questions and comments.